skatromb/skatromb/src/interview_training/anyfin_data_engineer/README.md

 ## 3. Datasets

 I don't like the code's length, in production I will think about decomposing it to be more modular and readable.
-But it works, I hope.
+But it works for the test purpose, I hope.

 Also, I've found that in task description was duplicate column of `number of paid cycles`.
 So I dropped the duplicate
 ```postgresql